Quick link to GitHub repository

 Once the sensors are calibrated, the sketch enters a fast loop (around 20 Hz) where it samples its analog inputs, masks off unused channels (more on that below), and saves the current sense/no-sense state of all channels.

-The sensor node also has an interrupt handler which takes control briefly when the SPI interface’s SS (Slave Select) pin, driven by the sensor controller, changes state to start or complete an SPI data transfer.
+The sensor node also has an interrupt handler which takes control briefly when the SPI interface’s CS (Chip Select) pin, driven by the sensor controller, changes state to start or complete an SPI data transfer.

 The Arduino sketch which runs on each sensor controller can be found in my GitHub repository at https://github.com/twrackers/TrackSensor-sketches/tree/master/sketches/TrackSensor_Master.

-Each sensor node is connected via its SPI interface, possibly with additional sensor nodes, to a sensor controller.
+Each sensor node is connected via its SPI interface, possibly daisy-chained with additional sensor nodes, to a sensor controller.
 The sensor controller periodically performs a data transfer of mask bytes into the sensor nodes, and at the same time receives the sensor status bytes from the nodes.
-It then determines which node channels changed state between sense and no-sense, and queues up event bytes which will be sent to the central control processor via the controller’s I2C interface.
+It then determines which node channels changed state between sense and no-sense, and queues up event bytes which will be sent to the central controller via the I2C bus.
 Each event byte contains the node number (0 to 15), its channel number (0 to 7), and whether the sensor’s new state is sense or no-sense.

 The purpose of the mask byte passed to each node is to set which of the node’s channels will be monitored.
 A channel that is masked off will always return the no-sense state.
-Through some coding “magic”, the TrackSensor_Master sketch uses these mask bytes at startup to count how many nodes are connected to it.
-The central processor can then read the node count for each sensor controller to verify that the track sensor network has started up correctly.
-You can read an explanation of how the node-counting is done in the source files in the GitHub repository above.
+Through some coding cleverness, the TrackSensor_Master sketch uses these mask bytes at startup to count how many nodes are connected to it.
+The central controller will then read the node count for each sensor controller to verify that the track sensor network has started up correctly.
+You can read an explanation of how the node counting is done in the source files in the GitHub repository above.